Okay. Roll up your sleeves!

 The G plan is the heir to the throne that the F plan held before.

-Big review on the G medigap plan.
-The F plan had been the most popular supplement plan by far since it fills in all the major holes of Medicare including Excess (very important as we mentioned in Medicare overview).
+The F plan had been the most popular supplement plan by far since it fills in all the major holes of Medicare including Excess (important as we mentioned in Medicare overview).

 Interestingly, many people (millions) are probably over-paying on the old F plan.